 How is the Great Falls Police Department dealing with cumulative stress?

-We try and take a proactive approach.
-Education is an important piece of this and how they’re going to change as they go through their career.
-Nobody in law enforcement is the same now as when they started, so there’s going to be different things that people are going to experience.
-Getting the spouses and significant others involved as part of the solution is very important as well because they’re usually the first to know that something is going on.
+Great Falls Police Department tried to take a proactive approach.
+Education is an important piece of this and building an awareness of how an officer can go through changes as they go through their career.
+Nobody in law enforcement is the same now as when they started, so there are going to be different things that people are going to experience.
+Getting the spouses and significant others involved as part of the solution is very important as well because they’re usually the first to know that something is not right.

 What is the Great Falls Police Department doing to build a solid wellness program?